ebzzry/ebzzry.github.io/src/en/quotes.md

 - One ant is no ant.<br>—E. O. Wilson

-- SQL, Lisp, and Haskell are the only programming languages that I’ve seen where one spends more time thinking than typing.<br>—Philip Greenspun

 - Don’t worry about now.
 The present is the least interesting time to live in.<br>—Alan Kay